OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 Back to top When these terms apply

 Read these terms before using our services.
 Whenever you use our services you agree to these terms.

-You’re also agreeing to stick to our:

-*   Privacy and cookies policy

-Read it too.

 If you don’t stick to all these terms then we can suspend or terminate your use of services and your account.